 Adult Degree Program students may earn college credit for their prior learning.
 To apply for prior learning credit, the student should have significant work experience and a minimum of 3-5 years of related and documented management experience.
 Of the first 60 semester credits awarded a student in an undergraduate program, no more than 15 semester credits may be awarded for prior learning experience.
-Of the second 60 semester units (i.e., credits 61 to 123) awarded a student in an undergraduate program, no more than 15 semester credits may be awarded for prior experiential learning.
-A maximum of 30 semester hours total of credit may be awarded (Texas maximum is 15 credits).
+A maximum of 30 semester hours total of credit may be awarded.
 Prior learning is evaluated much like that of coursework.
 The evaluator awards credit where appropriate.
 To be eligible for portfolio submission, students must pass PL 1010 during their first semester at Northwood.